feldoh/SocialWealth/README.md

 # SocialWealth

-A small mod to allow some pawns to be impressed by colony wealth
+A small mod to allow some pawns to be impressed by colony wealth.

+## Features
+* Any ideology certainty adjustment is affected by colony wealth.
+* Some stats (Trade price adjustment, social impact, etc) are affected by colony wealth.
+* Wealth issue for Ideologies, gives mood adjustments based on colony wealth.
+* If your colony is rich enough you'll get tourists who can offer a purely pacifist way to get Relic information.

 ## Disclaimer
 Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This content/mod is not official and is not endorsed by Ludeon.